He that makes himself a sheep,

 Blood represents the power of the shifter's animal spirit.
 Whenever a shifter embraces their bestial aspects, they are leaning towards blood.
 Blood enhances a shifter's ties to the wild, the primal, and the supernatural.

-All Shifters start with 1 rank in Blood.
+All Shifters with Apprentice Proficiency in Blood.

 Bone represents the shifter's human aspect.
 Whenever a shifter embraces their human logic, reason and rationality, they are embracing bone.
 Bone enhances a shifter's ties to the mundane, the physical, and the rational world.

-Harmony represents the balance between the shifter's two spirits: their human self, and their animal self.
+Harmony represents the balance between the shifter's two spirits: their human self and their animal self.
 A shifter lacking harmony is a warring soul, with their human and bestial halves completely unaware of each other.
 Once a shifter begins to understand their dual nature as human and beast, they can begin to unlock the power that comes with straddling that primordial divide.

 A shifter has five forms: